SHSR2001/3dcdsc.github.io/docs/index.md

 ## Collaboration with ISTD

-We are the only *Fifth-Row* under ISTD pillar, we organise events in collaboration with ISTD at i3 Lab (Building 1, Level 6).
+We work closely with [ISTD pillar](https://istd.sutd.edu.sg/) and organise events in collaboration with ISTD at [Intelligence, Innovation and Interconnection (i3) Lab](https://istd.sutd.edu.sg/education/lab/i3-lab/) (1.605).